mcorah/distributed_randomized_sequential_partitions/README.md

 Run this node via `launch/distributed_planning_test.launch`

+While running, processes will print details of messages they receive as well as the planning epochs.
+Then, when each process stops, they will print a comparison between actual and expected message acceptance rates
+(which determines the expected solution quality and whether the planner is functioning as expected).
+If the message rate is low *after running for a while* consider changing settings for timing in the launch file (see parameters below).

 ## Designing your own planner

 This implementation of RSP is intended to be easy to incorporate into existing